 We want to humanise tall buildings, to celebrate the pedestrian activities and consider how people experience it.
-We want our tall building designs to be more engaging to the public to contribute to the community by activating and creating a connection with the neighbourhood

 Drawing inspiration from nature’s Californian Redwoods, one of the “oldest and tallest” trees in the world, our vision is to make the tower the healthiest place you can live in downtown LA.
 The project features an expressive canopy that incorporates a “breathing green wall” designed to improve the city’s air quality and introduce a unique landscaping feature to the downtown streetscape.
 It is our desire through a nature-inspired approach to architecture, to transform an old existing warehouse district into a healthy and organic neighbourhood in LA.